 You can book a stay in the Sukau village of Kinabatangan beforehand.
-Though Sukau river homestay isn’t available on Booking or any other website, you can just WhatsApp Maria to check for availability and reserve your Kinabatangan accommodation with her.
+Though Sukau river homestay isn’t available on Booking or any other website, WhatsApp Maria to check availability and reserve your Kinabatangan accommodation.
 Maria’s Contact is: +60 13-870 0908.

-Read the TripAdvisor reviews about Maria and the river safaris she offers here.
+TripAdvisor reviews about Maria and the river safaris she offers can be found here.

-Here is a list of some other homestays and hostels in Sukau on Booking.
+Here is a list of some other Sukau home stays and hostels on Booking.

-What to carry on your Kinabatangan river trip?
+What to carry on your Kinabatangan river safari?